 Profits can come regardless of how many losses you have, assuming your wins are big enough to compensate.
 Losses can be mentally draining if you want to be right all the time, but if your goal is to make money, losses are just a part of trading.

 You can make $6K per month on a $20K account with a 33% win rate and a 5:1 reward to risk.
 All you need to do is place 30 trades on a $20,000 account.
 Based on the statistics, you are going to lose $200 of the capital on 20 of the trades you place.
 That means you are risking 1% of the account per trade.
 On the other 10 trades, your average gain is $1,000 (5:1 reward to risk).
 These wins and losses are randomly sprinkled over the month.
 Trading also doesn’t take up much time, so the job only requires a few hours per week.

 20 X -$200 = -$4,000 in losses

 Total profit= + $6,000

-Would you do it?
-Of course.
-But once we start trading we think “If I can cut out a few of those losses, I make even more money.”
+Once we start trading, we think “If I can cut out a few of those losses, I make even more money.”
 Or “I don’t want to lose on a trade, so I won’t take trades I think might be losers.”
 Or “I just lost 4 trades in a row.
 I can’t handle another possible loss.
 I am sitting the next trade out.”
 Totally forgetting that we need to take those losing trades to get our monthly profit.
 And so we deviate.
 We need those 20 losses in order to find those 10 winners that give us a nice profit.
 You can’t have one without the other.

 The example is meant to show that big returns are possible even with a low win-rate.
-This trader only wins 33% of their trades, yet is making a huge monthly return.
+This trader only wins 33% of their trades, yet is making a great monthly return.

 12 losses X -$200 = -$2,400